-Newborn babies sleeping excessively are among the most challenging tasks for a mother because they are not used to resting schedules.
-Some mothers might feel concerned if their baby is sleeping too much, even during the day.
+Newborn babies sleeping excessively are among the most challenging tasks for mothers because they are not used to resting schedules.
+As a result, some mothers might feel concerned if their baby sleeps too much, even during the day.

 Some babies might have an exceptional medical condition that makes them sleep too much.
-Premature babies always have some sleeping patterns that are quite different from normal babies.
+In addition, premature babies always have some sleeping patterns that are quite different from normal babies.

 When she sleep excessively and does not disturb her night sleep, the mother does not need to worry about her health.

 Newborn Sleeping Too Much Causes – Long Hours Sleep For A Baby